 Making the world a better place.
-Building new tools for a subset of users.
+Building new prototypes, tools, or functionalities for a subset of users.
 Using the product in unexpected ways.
 Setting a specific theme for your hackathon helps spur ideas.
 And while everyone should use the theme as inspiration, don't be too strict on theme adherence—you never know what kind of ideas people will pitch.
 Once your theme is set, here are a few steps to collect and coordinate ideas:

 You've shared the hackathon plans and theme with the team.
-Now let everyone add ideas in this table during the weeks leading up to the hackathon.
+Now start the ideation phase and let everyone add hackathon ideas to this table during the weeks leading up to the hackathon.

 Remember that one purpose of the hackathon is to bring everyone together.
 Setting a schedule helps your team separate "work" time from other opportunities to bond.
-Carve out time for virtual mealtime, snacktime, and socialization.
+Carve out time for work, mentoring, virtual mealtime, snack time, and socialization.

 Call for the